 With all the unexpected deaths, blindness, loss of limbs, and general misfortune that seem to befall Game of Thrones (GoT) characters, we can't help but think this is one lot that could benefit from having a little insurance.

-We came up with a list of our favourite (still very much alive and breathing) characters from GoT to establish what kind of insurance products they might need!
+We came up with a list of our favourite characters from GoT to establish what kind of insurance products they might need!

 In our view, Daenerys Stormborn of the House Targaryen, First of Her Name, the Unburnt, Queen of the Andals and the First Men, Queen of Meereen, Khaleesi of the Great Grass Sea, Breaker of Chains, and Mother of Dragons (can all of that fit into her policy document??) has the most risk and definitely needs to look into shoring up her insurance portfolio.

-We'd recommend Jon to get a hospitalisation plan because he's always in battles and constantly needs medical care (remember how he was trampled on last season?! *face palm*).
+We'd recommend Jon to get a hospitalisation plan because he's always in battles and constantly needs medical care (remember how he was trampled on in Season 6?! * face palm *).
 Large hospital bills should be the last thing on his mind while fighting the White Walkers to save mankind…

 Perhaps invest in some wine-related funds where his expertise lies?
 We bet that he'll earn his first pot of gold in no time!
 We'd recommend he try his hand at Aviva's unit trust investment platform, dollarDEX which offers more than 700 funds for him to choose from.

-Needless to say, Night's King should be looking into some travel insurance in preparation for his trip across the Wall (oh, Bran…).
+Needless to say, Night's King should be looking into some travel insurance since he’s traveling quite a bit for his battle.

-Lucky for him, Aviva's Travel Prestige plan allows cancellation or change of travel plans for any reason so if he changes his mind about invading the North, no problem!
+Lucky for him, Aviva's Travel Prestige plan allows cancellation or change of travel plans for any reason so if he changes his mind about invading Westeros, no problem!

 He can also level up his coverage with a winter sports add-on from Aviva for full coverage should the White Walkers feel up to some recreational winter activity.

 To ensure that she can be financially independent and does not have to rely on whoever she marries, a regular savings plan will pave the way for her.
-She just needs to make sure that when she nominates her beneficiary, it isn't Littlefinger!
+She just needs to make sure that her next partner doesn’t have a track record of mysteriously-dead lovers!